113ll3/Ibmclouddocscli/reference/ibmcloud/cli_securitygroup.md

 # Security Group

+A security group is a set of IP filter rules that define how to handle incoming (ingress) and outgoing (egress) traffic to both the public and private interfaces of a virtual server instance.
+The rules that you add to a security group are known as security group rules.

-Use the following commands to manage a security group using the {{site.data.keyword.Bluemix_notm}} infrastructure Security Group service.
+Use the following commands to manage a security group using the {{site.data.keyword.Bluemix}} infrastructure Security Group service.
 {: shortdesc}

 <table summary="Alphabetically ordered  {{site.data.keyword.Bluemix_notm}} infrastructure Security Group commands that have links that bring you to more info for the command">